Tristan971/kmdah/README.md

 ---

-If you want to override the database/buckets used, add
+If you want to override the database/buckets used, add this at the root of the configuration

 ```yaml
 spring: